 - medications

 - diet

 - activity

 - treatments

 - follow-up appointments

 - when to call the Dr.

 - care of incisions, wounds, etc.

 - include other teaching you did

 How was the family or support person involved in the teaching?
+Was the teaching successful?
+How do you know?

 Who decided when the patient was ready for discharge?
 What role did you have in this decision?